Financial Resilience for Women Investors in Volatile Markets

 A central component of this continuous decision environment is cumulative cognitive fatigue.
 Unlike isolated disruptive events, prolonged stress consumes mental and emotional resources in a gradual and accumulating manner, reducing the ability to assess complex scenarios carefully and to sustain decisions that require patience and deferred gratification.
 Research in economic psychology demonstrates that, under persistent cognitive load, individuals begin to simplify choices not because of preference for simplicity, but because of functional necessity, prioritizing options that quickly resolve decisional tension and provide a sense of closure (Mullainathan & Shafir, 2013).
 This simplification does not eliminate exposure to risk; it merely redirects attention toward solutions that appear more manageable or controllable in the short term.

 From an institutional perspective, this mechanism helps explain why extended periods of instability produce financial behaviors that may appear paradoxical or inconsistent.
 Even when macroeconomic indicators begin to improve, the subjective environment remains psychologically charged, and decisions continue to be made as though risk were constantly on the verge of materializing.
-Federal Reserve reports on economic expectations show that perceptions of insecurity can persist independently of objective economic data, affecting consumption, saving, and investment decisions for a much longer period than the initial shock itself (Federal Reserve, 2023).
+Federal Reserve reports on economic expectations show that perceptions of insecurity can persist independently of objective economic data, affecting consumption, saving, and investment decisions for a much longer period than the initial shock itself (Federal Reserve Board, 2023).
 In this context, stress no longer responds proportionally to present conditions; instead, it responds to an internalized and sustained environment of uncertainty.

 For women investors, this implies operating in a context in which decision-making unfolds under continuous strain rather than exceptional disruption.
 Financial immunity begins to differentiate itself precisely at this point: not by eliminating stress altogether, but by preventing cognitive fatigue from automatically redefining what appears viable, rational, or safe.
 Sustaining decisions in adverse environments requires more than accurate information or technical literacy; it requires the psychological capacity to tolerate discomfort without allowing the time horizon itself to collapse.